33sorbojitmondal/HealthClassify/README.md

 # Health Evaluator

-This Python script evaluates health conditions based on user-provided symptoms and optional medical documents.
-It predicts possible diseases and medications, provides advice based on the severity of symptoms, and suggests nearby medical centers if necessary.
+This Python program evaluates health conditions based on user-provided symptoms and optional medical documents.
+It predicts possible diseases and medications, provides advice based on the severity of symptoms, and suggests nearby medical centers if necessary.Can be merged with a MERN Stack.It provides an integrated solution for medical profession problems.

 ## Features
 - Predicts the top 3 possible diseases based on symptoms.